 Both headsets offer touch controls, but operation is different.
 The Apple AirPods Pro use force-sensitive stems to register stem squeezes.
 Sony’s true wireless earbuds sport glossy panels that require a combination of taps to control playback or cycle through listening modes.
 Both noise-cancelling units house proximity sensors for auto-ear detection.
 The AirPods Pro automatic ear detection functionality is confined to iOS devices, while Sony’s works across the board.

 The AirPods Pro case supports wireless charging

 Despite the whole Apple AirPower debacle, the AirPods Pro supports wireless charging with Qi-certified mats and includes a wireless charging case to boot.
-That’s right: you don’t have to choose which AirPods package you’re going to get, nor do you have to pay an extra $40 for a feature we’ve seen baked into cheaper options, such as the Samsung Galaxy Buds.
+That’s right: you don’t have to choose which AirPods package you’re going to get, nor do you have to pay an extra $40 for a feature we’ve seen baked into cheaper options, such as the Samsung Galaxy Buds Plus.
 If you don’t care for wireless charging, you’re limited to Apple’s Lightning cable; the Sony WF-1000XM3 charge by USB-C cable only.

 Read also: The best Sony headphones you can buy

 This is one of the more subjective portions of the Apple AirPods Pro and Sony WF-1000XM3 comparison, so many of you are bound to feel differently about our decision.
 Since the Sony total wireless earbuds feature an elegant color palette, more natural control mechanism, and vast assemblage of ear tips, we’re giving the first round to Sony.